jewelsjacobs/jewelsjacobs.github.io/source/_posts/2013-06-10-finally-got-jsdocs-working-with-node-app.markdown

 in the console my documentation gets created.

+## Windows

+I have a co-worker running a Windows 7 PC who I wanted to be able to update docs.
+I couldn't figure out how to do this using the node js-toolkit module or grunt-shell.

+I had to dowload the [jsdoc-toolkit source](https://code.google.com/p/jsdoc-toolkit/downloads/list) and create a batch file.

+Here's the batch file I created:

+{% gist 5758434 %}

+To run this you need to:

+* Have JRE.
+If you don't have it, download it [here](http://www.java.com/en/)
+* Be able to run `java` command in a command prompt.
+For this you'll need to:
+  * Set your `JAVA_HOME` environment variable (I’ve got `.;C:\Program Files (x86)\Java\jre7` as the value)
+  * Add `;%JAVA_HOME%\bin` to the PATH environment variable.
+ More details on this can be found [here](http://www.robertsindall.co.uk/blog/setting-java-home-variable-in-windows/)

 As usual I'm sure there's a much better way to do this but this is what worked for me after hours of pain.